 CONTRACTUAL OBLIGATIONS AND OFF-BALANCE-SHEET ARRANGEMENTS

 Other Commitments

 A) In May 2014, the Company signed a lease contract for its Montreal office, expiring in July 2019.
-Minimum payments total \$98,538 and comprise the following payments over the next 2 years; 2018: \$51,411, 2019: \$47,127.
+Minimum payments, totalling \$98,532, are solely comprised of payments to be made over the next 12 months.